cecilia-sartori/gs-exam/docs/3_spatialCorr.md

 ## Global spatial autocorrelation

 The first step is to determine what to consider as neighbors and compute the spatial weights accordingly.
-I'll use the k-nearest neighbours weight (with $k = 8$) which assigns neighbors based on distance by finding the (eight) closest neighbors based on the centroid of each geography.
+I'll use the k-nearest neighbours weight (with k = 8) which assigns neighbors based on distance by finding the (eight) closest neighbors based on the centroid of each geography.

 ```python